pmonnin/dbpedia-ontologies-mining/README.md

 ### Comparison results statistics histograms

 Generates histograms of values of knowledge comparison results.
-One histogram will be generated per ontology class (Categories, Ontology classes, Yago classes), comparison result type and evaluation strategy.
+One histogram will be generated per ontology (Categories, Ontology classes, YAGO classes), comparison result type and evaluation strategy.

-If there are 0 values for a class, a type and a strategy, related histogram is not produced.
+If there are 0 values for an ontology, a type and a strategy, related histogram is not produced.

 This script fetches comparison results from a MongoDB database.
 The latter has to be set up with the output file of the lattice analysis program.